Slamy/Wiki_MiSTer/Setup-Guide.md

 # Additional notes
 Once you've installed Release_20180115 or later, you can install future updates on MiSTer without removing the SD card.
 It's done in 2 stages:
-1) Copy everything from **files** folder of release to /media/fat using FTP client and then reboot MiSTer (use LShift+LCtrl+LAlt+RAlt combination).
+1) Copy everything from **files** folder of release to /media/fat using FTP client and then reboot MiSTer (use <kbd>Left Shift</kbd> + <kbd>Left CTRL</kbd> + <kbd>Left Alt</kbd> + <kbd>Right Alt</kbd> combination).
-2) [Log in via serial console or ssh](Network-access) and type **updateboot** and then reboot again.
+2) [Log in via serial console or ssh](Network-access) and type `updateboot` then reboot again.

 Usually bootloader has none or little change and not always requires update.
 But for better experience it's advised to update the bootloader with every release.
-If somehow new version of Linux won't be able to boot with previous bootloader, then simply use SD Install Tool to update the bootloader (**Update Boot** button).
+If somehow new version of Linux won't be able to boot with previous bootloader, then simply use SD Install Tool to update the bootloader (`Update Boot` button).

 If you wish to organize the cores into directories rather than have them stored on the root directory, you will need to add an underscore in front of the directory name.